LeandroTheDev/level_up/README.md

 This mod might break other levels mods or be breaked.

-All the mod calculations and patches is thinking in the server performance, feel free to suggest improviments if you found something getting slow.
+All the mod calculations and patches is thinking in the server performance, feel free to suggest improviments if you find something getting slow.

 ### About Level UP
 Level UP is open source project and can easily be accessed on the github, all contents from this mod is completly free.